fernaspiazu/fernaspiazu/README.md

 I like to work in the **back-end** side, but also topics like Data Engineering (former BigData?), Reactive apps and System Architectures :muscle:

-But I'm really bad to craft CSS or any other front-end-related stuff, sorry :pray:

 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/aspiazu/)
 - 🌱 I'm eager to learn more about Data Engineering/Architectures and anything the current context requires :wink:
 - 🛠️ I'm also curious in modern architectures running on the Cloud.